Connecting art + community since 1944

 - All work submitted must be available for the exhibition dates.

-- Diptychs/triptychs are considered as a single work and must be entered as a single JPEG, and must meet the size requirements of a single artwork.
+- Diptychs/triptychs are considered as a single work and must be entered as a single JPEG.

-- Total weight of wall-mounted work must not exceed 25lbs.
+- Total weight of wall-mounted work must not exceed 50lbs.

 3D WORK REQUIREMENTS

-- Total weight of 3D work must not exceed 50lbs.
+- Total weight of 3D work must not exceed 100lbs.

 - The CAA has a limited number of pedestals.
 Pedestals can be reserved with CAA Staff upon acceptance.
 If artwork requires a pedestal of a specific size, the pedestal must be provided by the artist.